JJBR13/Justin-Brown-milestone-project-one/README.md

 ## Future Releases

-### Adding more content
+### 1 Adding more content

 - This site has the ability to have more pages to genterate more traffic to the site.
-For example: blog page or Adventure maual (see below image for exmple of layout)
+For example: blog page or Adventure maual (please refer to wireframe PDF for design idea)

-### Booking system
+### 2 Booking system

 - Allowing the user to book desired van and dates without using the booking form, would be a huge upgrade and user expereice improvemnet.

-### App
+### 3 App

 - By using website content and design styling (brand identiy) carry this across to an app with a user database, allowing user profiles.
 This would create consitancy sense of community.